janTOffermann/AMS02AH3/README.md

 ### Acknowledgements

 I would like to thank Professor Daniel Marlow for serving as my advisor for this project.
-I would also like to thank my father Edmond Offermann for teaching me most of what I know about ROOT's functionality, and Dr. Ryan R. Rios of NASA Johnson Space Center for teaching me good ROOT coding practices.
+I would also like to thank Edmond Offermann for teaching me most of what I know about ROOT's functionality, and Dr. Ryan R. Rios of NASA Johnson Space Center for teaching me good ROOT coding practices.

-### Contact
-For any questions, I may be reached at jano@princeton.edu.
-Thank you.

-Jan Tuzlic Offermann
+Jan Offermann